barrucadu/yukibot/README.md

  - Manages per-network and per-channel configuration.
    - Channel/Network admins [see permissions plugin].
    - Per-network nick.
-   - Per-channel plugins.
+   - Per-channel event handlers.

- - Adds a concept of "Plugins".
-   - Plugins all have mutable state (use acid-state?)
-   - May have dependencies (in which case the dependencies must be enabled, or an error is raised).
-   - A plugin can call functions from another plugin.
-   - *Not* event handlers, or even any user-facing thing at all necessarily.

- - Adds a "Command Runner" plugin.
+ - A "Command Runner" module
-   - Hooks into PRIVMSG, matches the command prefix, and runs the registered command.
+   - Provides a event handler for PRIVMSG which matches the command prefix and runs the registered command.
-   - *Not* a new 'primitive', this is a plugin built on top of the existing event handler architecture.
    - In a /query, no command prefix is needed.
    - Addressing the bot by nick is the same as using a command prefix.
    - Provides a "register command" function.
    - Depends on permissions plugin.

- - Adds a "Permisions" plugin.
+ - A "Permisions" module
    - Users are divided into three classes: User, Channel Admin, Network Admin.
    - Channel ops are automatically placed into the Channel Admin